Wherever and whenever LGBTQ+ people have lived, they have loved.

 Lesbian icon and pioneering writer Gertrude Stein found true love in Toklas, with whom she shared a life for nearly 40 years.
 They met in Paris, sharing creative ideas in a salon that welcomed Picasso, Matisse, and Ernest Hemingway.

 Although it was the 1920s, the couple celebrated their love in public.
 But some secrets of their partnership remained private until the 1980s when Yale University opened a locked cabinet when held hundreds of love letters between the two.

 "Because I didn’t say good night and I miss it so, please know now how much I love you,” Stein wrote to Toklas in one of the discovered pages.

-Martha May Eliot met Ethel Collins Dunham while they were students at Bryn Mawr College, where they decided to attend medical school together in 1914 and forever stay by each other's side.
+Martha May Eliot and Ethel Collins Dunham, two doctors who got their medical degrees together from Johns Hopkins, met while they were students at Bryn Mawr College.
+They decided to attend medical school together in 1914 and forever stay by each other's side.
 Though they were both active in fighting for women's right to vote, their ambitions to medicine separated them until they were both invited to the brand-new pediatrics department at Yale.